checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 (for example, number of processor cores on your machine/3).

-LLVM/clang have some tests that depend on using Unix line ending conventions (line feeds end lines).
+LLVM/clang have some tests that depend on using Unix line ending conventions (line feeds only).
 This means that the sources you will be working with need to end with line feeds.
 Visual Studio preserves line endings for files, so this should work fine most of the time.
-If you are creating a file, you will need to save it using line feeds only to end lines
+If you are creating a file, you will need to save it using line feeds only
 (go to File->Advanced Save Options to set this option before saving the file).
+By default, Visual Studio will save the file with carriage return/line feed line endings.

 ## Source organization
 LLVM uses subversion for distributed source code control.
 It is mirrored by Git repositories on Github: the